Commercial Move – Planning Tips

 - Organize employees to take responsibility for common areas.

-- POC Point of Contact emergency telephone numbers and points of contact for all vendors associated.
+- Point of Contact emergency telephone numbers and info for all vendors associated.

 - Designate an area at your new premises for the placement of un-labeled crates and equipment.

-- Take delivery of relocations crates, labels and other moving equipment.
+- Take delivery of relocation crates, labels and other moving equipment.

 - Ensure every item being relocated is labeled according to the guidelines given to you.